Overview

 • Personal information or education records are collected from preK-12 students.

-• Unclear whether specific types of personal information excluded from collection.
+• Unclear whether specific types of personal information are not collected.

 • Unclear whether specific types of collected information are excluded from the privacy policy.